Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Oven Selector Switch

 The oven selector switch is located in the control panel.
-Its main purpose is to turn on bake,
+Its main purpose is to

 broil, time bake, or clean.